 This MD&A contains information with respect to adjacent or similar mineral properties in respect of which the Company has no interest or rights to explore or mine.
 Readers are cautioned that the Company has no interest in or right to acquire any interest in any such properties, and that mineral deposits on adjacent or similar properties are not indicative of mineral deposits on the Company's properties.
 Past performance is no guarantee of future performance and all investors are urged to consult their investment professionals before making an investment decision.
-Investors are further cautioned that past performance is no guarantee of future performance of that past performance is no guarantee of future performance.
+Investors are further cautioned that past performance is no guarantee of future performance.